University of Edinburgh data protection policy

 Personal data must not be kept longer than necessary for the purposes for which it was originally collected.
 This applies to all personal data, whether held on core systems, local PCs, laptops or mobile devices or held on paper.
 If the data is no longer required, it must be securely destroyed or deleted.
-The University’s Retention Schedules can be found here and is based on both legal and business requirements:
+The University’s Privacy Notices give an indication as to how long personal data must be kept and are based on both legal and business requirements:

 More information can be found in section 7 of the Handbook.

 Under the GDPR and the DPA, the University has an obligation to consider the impact on data privacy during all processing activities.
 This includes implementing appropriate technical and organisational measures to minimise the potential negative impact processing can have on the data subjects’ privacy.

 Data Protection Impact Assessment